tibco-bnl/workshop-tibco-platform/README.md

+#TIBCO Platform Workshop

-This repository contains a TIBCO Platform Workshop.
-The material is intended for TIBCO customers and partners who want to create a TIBCO Platform 'sandbox environment'.
+This repository contains material for the TIBCO Platform Workshop.
+The material is intended for TIBCO customers and partners who want to create a TIBCO Platform 'sandbox environment' and expiriment with it.
 The aim of this sandbox is to get to learn the platform.
 A sandbox is intended or supported for production purposes.

 In order to setup the platform, four steps are required: